mttarry/passforce/README.md

 `./passforce -m MASTER_PASSWORD -s SITE_NAME -n USERNAME -pSITE_PASSWORD`

-Note that SITE_PASSWORD must come immediately after the `-p` option.
+Note that SITE_PASSWORD must come immediately after the `-p` option (no space).
 This is because a user may also opt to have PassForce generate a 128-character password for them, like so:

 `./passforce -m MASTER_PASSWORD -s SITE_NAME -n USERNAME -p -g`